-Valencia is a medium-sized city located on the Mediterranean Coast and the third-largest city in Spain after Madrid and Barcelona.
+Valencia is a medium-sized city on the Mediterranean Coast and the third-largest city in Spain after Madrid and Barcelona.

 You will discover a modern city brimming with culture and history, fabulous beaches and a relaxed and friendly atmosphere.